How to become

 You could do this at a university or a conservatoire.
 You'll usually specialise in one main instrument and study a second instrument.

-At audition you'll usually be asked to perform several pieces of music of different styles.
-You'll also need to talk at your interview about your your artistic influences and your musical career aims.
+At audition, you'll usually be asked to perform several pieces of music of different styles.
+You'll also need to talk at interview about your artistic influences and your musical career aims.

 Entry requirements